cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

   votingRound' = getRoundNumber votingRound
 ```

-Votes are valid if the party and weight are correct for the round and the vote is properly signed.
+Votes are valid if the party and weight are correct for the round and if the vote is properly signed.

 ```agda
 ValidVote : Vote → Set